The biosphere is composed of soil, atmosphere, plants, and animals. Among which the plants and animals are the most important component.

 The body structure is also different.
 The cell in plants has cell wall in them.

-This cell wall provides a rigid shape and thus a rigid body to them.
+This cell wall provides a rigid shape and, thus, a rigid body to them.
 The cells are rectangular in shape.
-Plants have many vacuoles in them, which as used for respiration and other uses.
+Plants have many vacuoles, which are used for respiration and other uses.

 Plants have a pigment called chlorophyll which makes them green and helps them to make their food.
 These are found in chloroplast cells.